 An expressive creation that includes major, copyright-protected elements of an original, previously created first work (the underlying work).
 The derivative work becomes a second, separate work independent in form from the first.
 The transformation, modification or adaptation of the work must be substantial and bear its author's personality to be original and thus protected by copyright.

 Conversion of analogue information in any form (text, photographs, voice, etc.) to digital form.
-The Library offers a service to digitise resources included in reading lists and other teaching materials.
+Use the Library’s reading list service to digitise teaching resources.
 For example, book chapters and journal articles can be scanned and the digitised copy then linked to course units in Blackboard.

 Economic rights give the rights holder the opportunity to make commercial gain from the exploitation made of their works.
 It also allows an author to take action to claim compensation for and prevent infringing acts.